You are here: Home Things To Do Norway Glaciers

 Before we introduce the top four glaciers in Norway that deserve a spot on your travel bucket list, let's start with the most important thing: safety tips.

 Folgefonna, the third-largest glacier in Norway, is located in the picturesque Hardanger region, approximately 70 kilometers from Bergen.
-Covering about 207 square kilometers, it is renowned for its summer ski resort, making it a unique destination for winter sports enthusiasts even in the warmer months.
-Equally popular is the glacier hike, offering a close encounter with this majestic glacier.
+Covering about 207 square kilometers, it offers a popular glacier hike, which gives you a close encounter with this majestic glacier.

 Hiking at Folgefonna Glacier.
 Photo: Folgefonni breførarlag